NialtoServices/Extractor-IO/README.md

 Now setup where you want your extractor's fields to be imported to.

-## Usage
-Go to settings and follow the instructions to setup the plugin.

 ## Extract Data!
 Use the extractor to import your data!